hmoog/xmlhttprequest-ts/README.md

 allow the use of existing libraries.

 Ready for AOT and treeshaking in combination with Angular and other modern typescript frameworks.

-Note: This library currently conforms to the living standard of XMLHttpRequest in all modern browsers.

 ## Usage ##